Seteeri/Particle/snippets/notes/PARTICLE.md

       * Should be consistent with outline format
       * Default layout is oriented towards lists of text/num/syms similar to alphanumerical outlines

-    * REFACTOR FLAT LIST, THEN SUBLIST
-      * Refactor layout
+    * Refactor methods: generation, bounds, layout
+      * Refactor calculate bounds [Done]
+      * Refactor gen [Done]
+        * Should calc be last resort if not there? -> That is an error then
-        * For gen-part, if layout passed, force all to have that layout
+      * Then layout to get bnds [Done]
+        * And use skip flags
+      * Rename skip flags to symbols to be more clear [Done]
-        * Should not set lay prop - simply follow
+      * Gen should not upd verts - only pos them [Done]
-      * Get newline working properly
+      * Refactor cmd-make-char [Done]
+        * Calculate x max from prev item
+        * For single chars, the bounds is the same
+      * Refactor cmd-make-nl [Done]
+        * Calculate y min from last NL (or list start) until that item
+      * Refactor cmd-del [Done]
+      * Refactor other items to use skip flags like mov> etc.

-    * Handle random edits
+    * Support random access [WIP]
-      * Update subsequent items in list
+      * Update subsequent items in list [Done]
-        *
-      * Update superlist
+      * Update superlist [Done]
-        * This can result in slow updates, so lists should be done outside the list then merged in
+        * Poss result in slow updates with large items, so lists should be done outside the list then spliced in which becomes O(N) where N is the length of the changes
+      * Base [Done]
+      * Sublist [Todo]
     * On enter-list, if not immediately enterable, search for next list?
       * Consistent with exit-list, else user has to manually go to first item
     * Make option: cmds a circular list

+    * Cache origin [?]
+      * This abs pos
+      * Need dirty flag to be set on pos change, i.e. layout calls
+    * For cmd-make-*, update list with len and bnds [Later]
+      * This only applies to Pairs whose Car is a list
+      * The bnds only applies to Car
+      * Store newlines in list/Pair?
+    * Gen should calc rel/local bnds for each Pair (whose 'a is a Pair) [Later]
+      * Or call this separately/after gen

+    * For single chars, the bounds is the same

     GOAL: Able to build test tree